Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Methodology

-\textbf{Aligning proxy network by implicit updates.} As the approximation errors cannot be eliminated by explicitly copying the online SNN's weights, we propose an implicit target update method.
-Different from the previous explicit soft target update that directly update the model parameter, the proposed method implicitly calculate the update value so as to gradually reduce the output approximation error between the online SNN and proxy target, as shown in Fig.\ref{fig:network_arch}.
-Supposing the proxy actor $\pi_{\phi'}^\text{Proxy}$ has weights $\phi'$ and the spiking actor network $\pi_{\phi}^\text{SNN}$ has weights $\phi$, for each input state $s$, the output of the proxy network should be updated as:
+Since the approximation errors cannot be eliminated by explicitly copying the weights of the online SNN, we propose an implicit proxy update method.
+As shown in Fig.~\ref{fig:network_arch}, unlike the explicit soft update that directly averages parameters, our approach computes updates in the output space, which gradually reduces the gap between the online SNN and the proxy target.
+Let the proxy actor $\pi_{\phi'}^{\text{Proxy}}$ have parameters $\phi'$ and the online spiking actor $\pi_{\phi}^{\text{SNN}}$ have parameters $\phi$.
+For each input state $s$, the proxy output is implicitly updated toward the SNN actor output as:

-Since it is difficult to compute the exact values of $\phi'$ after the update, we use gradient-based optimization to achieve similar effect with Eq.\ref{eq:output_match} :
+where $\tau'$ is a smoothing coefficient similar to $\tau$ in Eq.~\ref{eq:target_update}.
+Since it is difficult to directly update the corresponding parameter according to Eq.~\ref{eq:output_match}, we instead perform a gradient-based optimization that achieves a similar effect:

-where $\|\cdot\|_2^2$ denotes the squared L2 norm of the vector.
-Thus, the proxy network can be updated by gradient descent that minimizing the loss:
+where $\|\cdot\|_2^2$ denotes the squared $\ell_2$ norm.
+Thus, the proxy network can be updated by gradient descent that minimizes the proxy loss:

-where $N$ denotes the batch size, $s_i$ is the $i$-th input state sample from the replay buffer in RL algorithm.
-It is worth noting that the proxy actor is updated for $K$ iterations during each proxy update episode due to the difficulty in approximating the discrete outputs of the online SNN.
+where $N$ denotes the batch size, $s_i$ are the states sampled from the replay buffer in RL algorithm.
+This proxy update mechanism acts as a form of implicit imitation learning, aligning the proxy network with the SNN actor while maintaining smooth output transitions, as demonstrated in Theorem~\ref{Thm:1}.